dart-lang/language/working/augmentation-libraries/feature-specification.md

 This directive tells the compiler to read the given library augmentation and merge its declarations into this library.
 It is a compile-time error if:

-*   The URI referenced in an `augment` directive is not an augmentation and does not have a `augment library` directive.
+*   The URI referenced in an `augment` directive is not a library augmentation.

-*   The library referenced in a `augment library` directive does not have an `augment` directive pointing back to this augmentation.
+*   The URI referenced in an `augment library` directive is not a regular Dart library with an `augment` directive pointing back to this augmentation.

-*   The same augmentation is applied more than once. *In other words, you can't have redundant `augment` directives that point to the same library.*
+*   The same library augmentation is applied more than once. *In other words, you can't have redundant `augment` directives that point to the same file.*.

-*   The main library and its augmentations do not all have the same language version.
-There is only one user-visible library at the end, and it should have a consistent version across its entire surface area. *An augmentation does not automatically inherit any language version from the main library and may need an explicit language version comment of its own in order to adhere to this requirement.*
+*   The augmented library and its library augmentations do not all have the same language version.
+There is only one library, and it should have a consistent language version across its entire surface area. *A library augmentation does not automatically inherit any language version from the augmented library and may need an explicit language version comment of its own in order to adhere to this requirement.*

-Since the main library and its augmentations both point to each other, these rules imply that a given augmentation file can only be used to augment a single library.
+Since the augmented library and its library augmentations both point to each other, these rules imply that a given library augmentation can only be used to augment a single library.

 ### Merge order

-A library may apply multiple augmentations to itself.
-Also, augmentation files may themselves contain `augment` directives.
-The entire tree of augmentations is recursively applied to the main library.
-The merge order is defined as a depth-first pre-order traversal of the `augment` directives starting at the main library
+A library may apply multiple library augmentations to itself.
+Also, library augmentations may themselves contain `augment` directives.
+The entire tree of library augmentations is recursively applied to the augmented library.
+The merge order is defined as a depth-first pre-order traversal of the library augmentations, in the source order of their `augment` directives.

-Within a single augmentation file, you may augment the same declaration multiple times, whether they are top level or nested declarations.
-The merge order of these is defined as the source order of the augmentations.
+Within a single library augmentation, you may augment the same declaration multiple times, whether it is a top level or nested declaration.
+The merge order is defined as the source order of the declaration augmentations.

 For example: